reduxframework/docs/docs/configuration/api.md

 ### Disable Demo Mode Notice

-When the Redux **plugin** is activated a `Activate Demo Mode` admin notice is displayed allowing users to try the Redux sample config file.
-Calling this method will disable that from happening.
+When the Redux **plugin** is activated, an `Activate Demo Mode` admin notice will display, allowing users to try the Redux sample config.
+Calling this method will disable that feature.

 ```php
 Redux::disable_demo();